"

 This tendency can be seen in the mythologies associated with the skies across many human cultures.
 Intelligence and life was assumed to be part of the celestial world, with gods, monsters, and the spirits of once-living terrestrial creatures complete with agency and personalities that could interact with humanity.
 Constellations, planets, and stars were the first “extraterrestrial life forms” that human beings assumed existed.

 With an adoption of scientific perspectives on how the natural world operates, such enchantment of the natural world was eschewed.
-The planets, stars, and other phenomena we observe with our telescopes has up to now exhibited no signs of magic, intelligence, or life.
+The planets, stars, and other phenomena we observe with our telescopes have up to now exhibited no signs of magical action, intelligence, or life.
 However, a somewhat large contingent of humanity takes issue with this lack of evidence and proposes, contrariwise, that there is in fact ample evidence for such.
 This chapter aims to examine some of these claims in some detail.

 Before proceeding much further, however, the evidence that will be considered in this chapter will be, in most cases, rejected as problematic, incomplete, or even completely incorrect.
 How does anyone decide this is the case?
 Ultimately, you have to use your own judgment to weigh evidence, and this includes the scientific evidence that has thus far been presented in this book.